UCLA vs. USC NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- UCLA and its opponents have combined for 65.5 points just two times this season.
+- UCLA and its opponents have combined for 65.5 points just two times this year.

 - USC's games have gone over 65.5 points in four of nine chances this season.

-- The two teams combine to average 63 points per game, 2.5 less than the total in this contest.
+- The 56.3 combined points per game that these two squads have allowed this season are 9.2 fewer than the 65.5 total in this contest.

-- These two squads combine to allow 56.3 points per game, 9.2 fewer than this contest's over/under.

 - Bruins games have an average total of 61.2 points this season, 4.3 fewer than Saturday's over/under.